 The year 2015 was a momentous one for the pollinators when Biodiversity Ireland brought together a diverse range of people to begin a plan of action they hope will save these important insects.
-Sixty eight organisations from across the island, including the Community Garden Network who I represented, agreed they would help to carry out five plans of action over the coming years in a 2015-2020 Pollinator Plan.
+Sixty eight organisations from across the island, including the Community Gardens Ireland who I represented, agreed they would help to carry out five plans of action over the coming years in a 2015-2020 Pollinator Plan.

 During the past thirty years, more than half of the bee species in Ireland have declined substantially, with 30% now threatened with extinction.
 It’s clear that this can’t continue and as many of the reasons for the decline are man-made, it’s not before time that we attempt to reverse the trend.

 The five main actions highlighted in the Pollinator Plan include:

 - Making Ireland and Northern Ireland pollinator friendly by focusing on actions that can be taken privately and publicly.

 - Raising awareness of pollinators and how to protect them.